-The Shares have been successfully listed on GEM on the Listing Date.
-The actual net proceeds from the Share Offer, after deducting commission and expenses borne by the Company in connection with the Share Offer, were approximately HK\$44.4 million (the "Actual Net Proceeds"), which were higher than the estimated figure as stated in the Prospectus.
+The actual net proceeds from Listing on the GEM by way of share offer (the "Share Offer") on 21 March 2017, after deducting commission and expenses borne by the Company in connection with the Share Offer, were approximately HK\$44.4 million (the "Actual Net Proceeds"), which were higher than the estimated figure as stated in the Prospectus.
 Thus, the Company plans to apply the Actual Net Proceeds on the same business strategic plans as stated in the Prospectus for the period from the Listing Date to 31 October 2020 (the "Period") but with monetary adjustments to each business strategic plan on a pro-rata basis.
-The table below sets out an adjusted allocation and the actual use of the Actual Net Proceeds as at 30 April 2019 as well as the reasons for the delay in using the Actual Net Proceeds as proposed in the Prospectus:
+The table below sets out an adjusted allocation and the actual use of the Actual Net Proceeds as at 30 April 2020: